 Number one on the list of exit doors from marriage used to be an affair.
-Infidelities seemed to require that a couple give up on their relationship.
-Healing from an infidelity now looks possible to more couples.
+Infidelities appeared to require that a couple give up on their relationship.
+Now, healing from an infidelity looks possible to more couples.

 Falling out of love involves a gradual loosening of pair-bonding energies focused on your partner, and reinvestment of these energies elsewhere.

-Try this self-quiz to rate yourself on ten warning signs of growing apart that merit particular attention.
+Try this self-quiz to rate yourself on 10 warning signs of growing apart that merit particular attention.

 Rate yourself from 0 to 3 on how true each of the following sentences are for you.

 2 = Mostly true

 The Falling Out of Love Warning Signs Quiz

 - We have very few shared interests or times that we enjoy being together.

 - Staying together is just not a priority for me, for my partner, or for both of us.

 - Flirting with others appeals to me; so does sex with other partners.